ZZ Packer

 Zuwena "ZZ" Packer (born January 12, 1973) is an American writer, primarily of works of short fiction, and teacher.
-She is the recipient of a Rona Jaffe Foundation Writers' Award, a Whiting Award and a Guggenheim Fellowship.
+She is the recipient of the Rona Jaffe Foundation Writers' Award, the Whiting Award, and the Guggenheim Fellowship.
 Her book Drinking Coffee Elsewhere won the Commonwealth First Fiction Award and an ALEX award.
 It became a finalist for the PEN/Faulkner award and was selected for the Today Show Book Club by John Updike.
+In 2006, she was named a 5 Under 35 Honoree by the National Book Foundation.

 Early life and education

 Born in Chicago, Illinois, Packer grew up in Atlanta, Georgia, and Louisville, Kentucky.
 "ZZ" was a childhood nickname; her given name is Zuwena.
 Packer enjoyed reading from a young age, visiting the local library daily with her mother in Atlanta.
 Her writing was published in the magazine Seventeen at the age of 19.
 Packer is a 1990 graduate of Seneca High School in Louisville, Kentucky.

 Packer attended Yale University, receiving her BA in 1994.
 Her graduate work included an MA at Johns Hopkins University in 1995 and an MFA from the Iowa Writers' Workshop of the University of Iowa in 1999, where she was mentored by James Alan McPherson and Marilynne Robinson.